 While Philodendron brandi is not extremely rare, it is considered to be less common compared to some other Philodendron varieties.
 Its unique silver variegation, heart-shaped leaves, and climbing nature make it a fairly sought-after plant.
 However, due to increased interest in exotic houseplants, it is becoming more widely available in nurseries and online plant shops.

 Does Philodendron brandtianum trail?

-Yes, Philodendron brandi can trail, but it is primarily a climbing plant.
+Yes, Philodendron brandi can trail, but it’s primarily a climbing plant.
 In its natural habitat in the Colombian rainforest, it would climb trees and other structures to reach light.
-As a houseplant, Philodendron Brandi prefers having a support structure, like a moss pole or trellis, to climb and attach itself to.
+As a houseplant, Philodendron brandi prefers having a support structure, like a moss pole or trellis, to climb and attach itself to.
 This promotes healthy growth and allows the plant to develop larger leaves.